-a little 11%

-not at all 11%

-4% would prefer the population decrease
+a little 11% 4% I would prefer the population decrease

 "In preparing Burt Twp for the future, it is important to keep the needs of the current full-time residents foremost.
 The master plan should be developed to allow their input, and adopt no plans that would limit their ability to live in their homes, and their town."